thawphone/wondercms350_rce/README.md

 ## Vendor Response

 - The vulnerability was reported to WonderCMS maintainers in July 2025.

-- The vendor acknowledged the report but **declined to classify it as a vulnerability**, citing the need for admin access.
+- The maintainers acknowledged the report but noted that, in their view, this behavior is acceptable for administrators.

 ## Mitigation Guidance